Coarse Personalization: Model

 \subsubsection{Discussion}

-The optimal transport problem jointly chooses both the groups of individuals to be be assigned to each unique treatment as well as the level of treatment to offer for each group to maximize profits.
-At the optimal transport problem's solution, the assigned treatment level is chosen such that average marginal effect of the treatment is equal to the average marginal cost across each assigned group.
-In comparison, with fully granular personalization, the marginal effect of treatment is equated to the marginal cost of treatment at the individual level.
+The coarse personalization solution maximizes profits by simultaneously choosing (1) the segmentation rule of individuals and (2) the assigned treatment for each segment.
+At the solution, the assigned treatment level is chosen such that its average marginal effect is equal to its average marginal cost in each segment.
+With full personalization, the marginal effect of treatment equals the marginal cost of treatment at the individual level.
+Intuitively, our solution shifts the profit-maximizing personalization principle from equating marginal effect and marginal cost individually to equating them at the segment level.
+Online Appendix Section \ref{sec:First-order-condition-discussion} provides a formal derivation of this intuition using the first order condition of Equation \ref{eq:OT-Problem}.

-More specifically, we let $(\tilde{\boldsymbol{t}}^{*},\boldsymbol{q}^{*})$ be the solution to the optimal transport problem.
-Since treatments are feasible, $\tilde{\boldsymbol{t}}^{*}$ is a $d$-dimensional treatment that can only be non-zero in one dimension.
-Then from Equation \ref{eq:OT-Problem}, the objective function at the optimum is